eporsche/frigate-to-baby1t-onvif-proxy/README.md

 python3 -m pip install -r requirements.txt
 ```

-Copy the .env.example to .env and configure it with your credentials and uris.
+Copy the .env.example to .env and configure it with your credentials and ip addresses.

 # Use with onvif client